-But what the French saw as a failure, the Americans saw as an opportunity and in 1903 the USA approached the French chief engineer to purchase canal concessions.
-Though US involvement was initially disputed by Columbia, once Panama gained independence later that year (with US support), the pathway to a second attempt at the canal was born.
+However, what the French saw as a failure, the Americans saw as an opportunity and in 1903 the USA approached the French chief engineer to purchase canal concessions.
+Though US involvement was initially disputed by Colombia, once Panama gained independence later that year (with US support), the pathway to a second attempt at the canal was born.

 As the decades passed, tensions mounted between the US and Panama.
 In 1977, Jimmy Carter signed the Torrijos-Carter Treaty turning over full operation, administration and maintenance of the canal to Panama at noon on December 31, 1999.
 Today, the waterway is managed by the Panama Canal Authority, an autonomous government entity.

 The canal stretches more than 50 miles from the Atlantic to the Pacific.
 Since its opening in 1914, more than 1 million ships have passed through it.
 The highest point between the two oceans is Gatun Lake (85ft above sea level), so the waterway uses a system of locks to raise and lower ships with a series of gates acting as “water elevators.”
 The water used to raise and lower the ships is obtained from Gatun Lake entirely by gravity in what might be considered a genius feat of engineering.